Tamil Nadu Congress Committee

 Tamil Nadu Congress Committee (TNCC) is the wing of Indian National Congress serving in Tamil Nadu.
-The current president is K.S.
-Alagari.
+It is responsible for organizing and coordinating the party's activities and campaigns within the state, as well as selecting candidates for local, state, and national elections.
+The current president is K. Selvaperunthagai.

 Social policy of the TNCC is officially based upon the Gandhian principle of Sarvodaya (upliftment of all sections of the society).
-In particular TNCC emphasises upon policies to improve the lives of the economically underprivileged and socially unprivileged sections of society.
+In particular TNCC emphasises upon policies to improve the lives of the economically and socially unprivileged sections of society.
 The party primarily endorses social liberalism (seeks to balance individual liberty and social justice).

 Ideology and policy positions

 Since the 1950s, the TNCC has favored liberal positions (the term "liberal" in this sense describes modern liberalism, not classical liberalism) with support for social justice and a mixed economy.
 TNCC strongly supports Liberal nationalism, a kind of nationalism compatible with values of freedom, tolerance, equality, and individual rights.

-Historically, the party has favoured farmers, labourers, and the working upper class; it has opposed unregulated business and finance.
+Historically, the party has favoured farmers, labourers, and the working class; it has opposed unregulated business and finance.
 In recent decades, the party has adopted a centrist economic and socially progressive agenda and has begun to advocate for more social justice, affirmative action, a balanced budget, and a market economy.
-The economic policy adopted by the modern TNCC is free market policies, though at the same time it is in favour of taking a cautious approach when it comes to liberalising the economy claiming it is to help ensure that the weaker sectors are not affected too hard by the changes that come with liberalisation.
+The economic policy adopted by the modern TNCC is free market policies, though at the same time it is in favour of taking a cautious approach when it comes to liberalising the economy, claiming it is to help ensure that the weaker sectors are not affected too hard by the changes that come with liberalisation.
 In the 1990s, however, it endorsed market reforms, including privatisation and the deregulation of the economy.
 It also has supported secular policies that encourage equal rights for all citizens, including those from the lower stratas.
 The party supports the somewhat controversial concept of family planning with birth control.